 For setting up the target of internal assessment tools, 55% of the maximum mark is fixed as target.
 For setting up the target of End Semester Examination, the average mark of the class shall be set as target.

 Formula for Attainment for each CO

 Attainment = Percentage of students who have scored more than the target marks

 Number of Students who scored more than the Target

-Percentage of Attainment = x 100

 Total Number of Students